runtpacket/Struggle-Bus-Labs/README.md

 Mellow Fly SB2040 V2 released the magic smoke.
 I had just started a print and watched the printer start to home when I saw the smoke.
 Opened up the stealth burner to find a capacitor was missing.
 It looked to be cold soldered.
 This led to a mofsit spewing it's guts.
 Fast replacement thanks to KB3D.

-The Mellow Fly SB2040 v1 and v2 are incompatable with the Chaotics Labs CNC Tap V2.
+The Mellow Fly SB2040 v1 and v2 are incompatible with the Chaotics Labs CNC Tap V2.

 # Umbilical